KoenZomers/KeePassOneDriveSync/README.md

 Version 2.0.0.0 - December 31, 2017

+To celebrate the start of 2018, I've spent countless hours on adding some highly requested features in this release.
+Happy New Year!

 Note: this is a mayor release with many changes to the code.
 I've tested everything carefully, but if you nevertheless run into problems, please [revert to the previous version](../../releases/tag/1.8.3.0) and [share with me the](../../issues/new) the issue you are facing.

 - Replaced DLLs in the solution with NuGet package references.
 This does increase the PLGX file size, but does ease keeping this plugin updated with the latest versions for developers